Skip to main content

 The four reasons that work

 Reason 1: Competing offer.
 The strongest by far.
-If you have a written offer from another reputable company, mention it.
-You don't have to attach the offer letter; the recruiter usually won't ask.
-But don't lie — if it comes up later that the "competing offer" wasn't real, it damages the relationship.
+A competing offer is a written offer from another employer that you use as leverage.
+You don't have to attach the offer letter, and the recruiter usually won't ask.
+But don't lie.
+If it comes out later that the competing offer wasn't real, it damages the relationship and can cost you the offer.

 Reason 2: Relocation cost.
-If the role requires moving to a high-COL city, the actual upfront cost of moving (deposit, broker fee, first month, furniture) often runs $5K-$15K.
+If the role requires moving to a high-COL city, the actual upfront cost of moving (deposit, broker fee, first month, furniture) often runs $5K to $15K.
 Frame the signing ask in those terms.
-Recruiters know the cost and many companies build relocation budgets into the signing bonus.
+Recruiters know the cost, and many companies build relocation budgets into the signing bonus.

 Reason 3: Market data.
-"Public data on [Levels.fyi] shows new-grad signing bonuses for [role] at companies in this tier ranging $X-$Y; the offer at $Z is below that range."
-Use sparingly — only works when the data clearly supports a higher number, and you've cited a credible source.
+"Public data on Levels.fyi shows new-grad signing bonuses for this role and tier ranging $X-$Y; the offer at $Z is below that range."
+Use sparingly, and cite a credible source.
+Beyond Levels.fyi, cross-check Glassdoor's salary pages and the U.S. Bureau of Labor Statistics wage data for software developers so your number holds up if the recruiter pushes on where it came from.

 Reason 4: A specific upcoming expense.
 A semester of tuition, a family medical bill, a student loan kicking in.
 Personal but legitimate.
 Don't over-share, but if the recruiter asks why the signing bonus matters, this is a fine answer.